child safe policy

 We support the active and equitable participation in golf of all children and young people and consider that the health, safety and wellbeing of children and young people takes priority over all other competing considerations.
 Children’s and young people’s genuine engagement, safety and welfare is at the center of our thoughts, values and actions, with strategies that reduce the likelihood of harm and procedures to respond to any concerns, disclosures, allegations or suspicions of harm.
 This is necessary to protect children and young people as well as the reputation of the sport, IGN&GPS and affiliates/partners.

-The following values are at the heart of any our approach to prioritise children’s safety:
+The following values are at the heart of our approach to prioritise children’s safety:

 We have a zero tolerance approach to child abuse and are committed to promoting and protecting children and young people from abuse and neglect to the greatest extent possible.
 All children and young people have equal rights to protection from abuse and neglect, regardless of their beliefs, cultural background, sex, religion, disability or sexual orientation etc.